-After we have received the results of the FAFSA and the student is admitted to Elmhurst College, we begin sending out award notices to new students in early March and to returning students starting April 1.
+After we have received the results of the FAFSA and the student is admitted to Elmhurst College, we begin sending out award notices to new students after January 1 and to returning students starting February1.
 Returning students will receive their award notice online on BlueNet.
 Students may accept or reject their awards by going to the BlueNet link "Accept/Reject Financial Aid awards"

 I received a financial aid award notice.
 What do I do next?

 Read over the award notice as well as all the enclosed information.
-Circle 'A' to accept the awards you wish to accept, sign, date and return one copy of the award notice to the Office of Financial Aid.
-Awards may also be accepted or rejected online at BlueNet using your sign on and password.
+Awards may be accepted or rejected online at BlueNet using your sign on and password.
 Please see the following questions and answers about other types of financial aid on your award notice.

 How are Elmhurst College and other funds applied?